Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

 There are a few natural ways to define such an intermediate body.
-Given two convex bodies $K_0$ and $K_1$, where $K_0 \subseteq K_1$, the \emph{arithmetic-mean body}, $K_A(K_0, K_1)$, is defined to be the convex body $\frac{1}{2}(K_0 \oplus K_1)$, where ``$\oplus$'' denotes Minkowski sum.
-Equivalently, for any unit vector $u$ consider the two supporting halfspaces of $K_0$ and $K_1$ orthogonal to $u$, and take the halfspace that is midway between the two.
+Given two convex bodies $K_0$ and $K_1$, where $K_0 \subseteq K_1$, the \emph{arithmetic-mean body}, $K_A(K_0, K_1)$, is defined to be the scaled Minkowski sum $\frac{1}{2}(K_0 \oplus K_1)$.
+Equivalently, for any unit vector $u$ consider the two supporting halfspaces of $K_0$ and $K_1$ orthogonal to $u$, and take the halfspace that is midway between the two (see Figure~\ref{f:arihar}(a)).
 The arithmetic-mean body is obtained by intersecting such halfspaces for all unit vectors $u$.
+Clearly, $K_A(K_0, K_1)$ is convex and $K_0 \subseteq K_A(K_0, K_1) \subseteq K_1$.

+Another natural choice arises from a polar viewpoint.
+Assume that $K_0 \subseteq K_1$ and the origin $O \in \interior(K_0)$.
+The \emph{harmonic-mean body}, $K_H(K_0, K_1)$, was introduced by Firey~\cite{Fir61} and is defined as follows.
+For any ray $r$ from the origin $O$, let $b_r$ and $d_r$ denote the points of intersection of $r$ with $\bd K_0$ and $\bd K_1$, respectively (see Figure~\ref{f:arihar}(b)).
+Let $c_r$ be the point on the ray such that